phpDocumentor/phpDocumentor/docs/PSR.md

 #### Syntax

-    @since [description]
+    @since [<"Semantic Version">] [<description>]

 #### Description

 Documents the "version" of the introduction or modification of any element.
-There is no semantic requirement of what this "version" string represents, e.g. application version vs element version.
-It can be anything:  a text description; a string for the application's version; a string for the file's revision "version" in the source code repository.
-There is no expectation that the description itself is parsable into any distinct or defined parts.

-(TODO:
-should @since be left defined this loosely, like it is in phpdoc1? or should we specify a stricter definition of layout? are there RFCs about software versioning that we should at least recommend?)
+It is RECOMMENDED that the version matches a semantic version number (x.x.x) and MAY have a description to provide additional information.

+This information can be used to generate a set of API Documentation where the consumer is informed which application version is necessary for a specific element.

-The @since tag is not intended for showing the current version of an element... use the @version tag for that purpose.
+The @since tag SHOULD NOT be used to show the current version of an element, the
+@version tag MAY be used for that purpose.

 #### Examples